 Residential treatment centers have proven to be effective in helping children and adolescents overcome the debilitating symptoms of severe depression.
 By entering into these centers, children are being afforded the opportunity to walk into an environment where they are free from the stresses of their everyday lives.
 They no longer have to face the aspects of their lives that are causing them distress or that are triggering their feelings of depression, but instead are able to place all of their energy solely on becoming well again.
 In this setting, not only do children have access to the support and guidance of mental health professionals, but they also have the opportunity to interact with peers who are facing similar struggles.
 These children can work together, learn from each other, and grow together, all the while developing the skills they need to confront their challenges, overcome their trials, and face their futures with the confidence they need to be successful.

 Treatment Philosophy and Benefits

 At our treatment center, our philosophy is based on the approach that treatment should be centered on patients and their families.
-We train, facility wide, on the Nurtured Heart Approach in order to provide our patients and their families with inner wealth and opportunities to grow.
+We work to provide our patients and their families with inner wealth and opportunities to grow.
 We are dedicated to using evidence-based treatment modalities on every unit to ensure that patients and their families have the highest likelihood of obtaining long-term, successful outcomes.
-It is our mission to provide high-quality, comprehensive behavioral and mental healthcare services to children, adolescents, and their families by offering a fully array of therapeutic interventions across a vast spectrum of care.
+It is our mission to provide high-quality, comprehensive behavioral and mental healthcare services to children, adolescents, and their families by offering a full array of therapeutic interventions across a vast spectrum of care.
 All of our services are individualized, culturally sensitive, and fully centered on our patients and their families.
 The clinical emphasis at our treatment center is placed on assessment, treatment planning, discharge, and aftercare planning, with the all-encompassing goal of preparing patients to have a successful future in home, at school, and within the community.

 Types of Treatment Offered at Our Center